-Some parents believe that their kids can’t walk 8-10 miles per day without getting tired.
-They maintain that they will have fewer meltdowns if their children, even at 10 years old, have a place to rest while in the parks.
-Another big reason to have a stroller is because it gives you a place to keep all the stuff you bring into the parks and carry around all day.
+Some parents favor having a stroller, even for kids who are 8-10 years old, because they believe their kids can’t walk 8-10 miles per day and they feel they will have fewer meltdowns if their children have a place to rest.
+These parents also love having a stroller because it gives them a place to keep all their stuff while in the parks.

 How to go to Disney World Without a Stroller

-To experience Disney World without a stroller and still have a good time, you need to do three things: (1) have reasonable expectations, (2) have a plan, and (3) train your kids.
+To experience Disney World without a stroller and still have a great time, you need to do three things: (1) adopt reasonable expectations, (2) have a plan, and (3) train your kids.

 Step #1: Adopt Reasonable Expectations